srahimeen/MarkupProjectPublic/README.md

 ----
 Create a class in the langauge of your choice that will read HTML content input and score and give an arbitrary score based on a set of rules.
 The content should be assigned a unique id based on the prefix described below.
-Changes to the content can be re-ran over time to determine improvement/regression of the score.
-Each unique run should be stored with the date and time it was ran along with the score received for the content.
+Changes to the content can be re-run over time to determine improvement or regression of the score.
+Each unique run should be stored with the date and time it was run along with the score received for the content.

-You can use external libraries if you feel they will aid you but you must place them in the appropiate folder based on the project layout section.
+You may use external libraries if you feel they will help, but you must place them in the appropriate folder based on the project layout section.

 Code Requirements
 -----------------